GOAT

 ARAPAWA GOAT

-The Arapawa Goat is one of the rarest goats in the world, with less than 400 of them.
+The Arapawa Goat is one of the rarest goats in the world, with less than 500 of them.
 They were released and now live wild on Arapaoa Island at the top of New Zealand's South Island (formerly named Arapawa Island).
-Could be descendends of the critically endangered Old English breed, gifted to New Zealand by Captain Cook in the 1700’s.
+Of African origin, most likely descendants of goats gifted by Captain Cook to Māori living on the island in 1777.

 MORE